Alkyp/Bottlecap_detection/README.md

-#Bsort: Bottle Cap Detection & Color Classification
+#  Bottle Cap Detection & Color Classification

 Status: Work in Progress

-##This project is an attempt to build a real-time computer vision system for detecting bottle caps and classifying their colors.
+## This project is an attempt to build a real-time computer vision system for detecting bottle caps and classifying their colors.
 The project is still under development, and some parts are incomplete.

 What’s included so far: